Weakly Supervised AUC Optimization: A Unified Partial AUC Approach: Experiments

 \subsubsection{Noisy Label AUC Optimization}

-For noisy label AUC optimization, we compare \rpauc{} with several noisy label learning losses/methods for AUC optimization.
+For noisy label AUC optimization, we compare \rpauc{} with several noisy label learning losses/methods for AUC optimization: \aucbarrier~\cite{Charoenphakdee2019}, a noisy AUC optimization method based on the barrier hinge loss, which is shown to be robust to the corrupted labels. \auchinge, \aucramp, \aucunhinged{} are variations of \aucbarrier{} with different surrogate loss functions: hinge loss, ramp loss, and unhinged loss, respectively.
+DRAUC~\cite{drauc}, a robust self-paced AUC optimization model against noisy and adversarial examples.
 We compare the baselines on the task of AUC optimization with label noise, with varying noise ratios.
 The noise ratios of the positive data and negative data are selected from \(\{20\%, 30\%, 40\%\}\), respectively, and all different combinations of the positive and negative ratios are tested for showing the performances under symmetrical and asymmetrical noise.